ikskuh/LoLa/documentation/README.md

 A panic may be caused by the LoLa virtual machine or any library functions.

+## Objects

+Objects in LoLa are opaque handles except for their methods.
+Users cannot declare or create objects without the help of the script host.
+Object handles are usually valid as long as the LoLa script has access to that handle, but the script host might destroy objects actively as well.

+Object handles can be considered a reference type as you don't get a copy of the object when you pass a handle around.
+This type would be the only exception to LoLas design of *value types only*.

 ## LoLa File Types

 The following list contains LoLa-related file types